 (5) A resolution or Order in Council may declare that the commencement time in relation to a relevant State Act is the specified time of a day specified in the resolution or Order in Council.
 This Act has effect in respect of the commencement time so declared whether or not it has already had effect with respect of an earlier commencement time.

-[Section 4 amended by No. 30 of 2003 s.
+[Section 4 amended: No. 30 of 2003 s.
 44(3); No. 74 of 2004 s.
-68(3) ; No. 10 of 2006 s.
-4(2).]
+68(3); No. 10 of 2006 Sch.
+1 cl.
+1(3).]

 5. Administrative functions and powers conferred on Commonwealth authorities and officers